uisautomation/django-ucamlookup/README.md

     {% include 'ucamlookup_users.html' with input_tag_id="lookup_users" multiple=true user_list="authors" %}
 ```

+You can optionally override the placeholder text.

 If you want to show existing records in the input tag you will need to pass to the view the list of crsids.
 This list
-needs to be passed inside a dictionary called *loockup_lists*.
+needs to be passed inside a dictionary called *lookup_lists*.
 The key entry name of the dictionary where the list is
 located it is passed to the macro using the variable *user_list* as shown previously.
 In this example:

 ```python